The ‘Cores’ of Massive Galaxies Found to Have Formed A Billion Years Earlier Than Previously Thought

 Other contributors include Sune Toft, Carlos Gómez-Guijarro, Georgios E. Magdis, Charles L. Steinhardt and Mikkel Stockmann, all of the Cosmic Dawn Center and the Niels Bohr Institute of the University of Copenhagen.
 Magdis is also affiliated with DTU Space, the National Space Institute of the Technical University of Denmark.
 Masato Onodera and Rhythm Shimakawa, both of the Subaru Telescope at the National Astronomical Observatory of Japan; Daniel Ceverino of the Universidad Autonoma de Madrid; Andreas Faisst of IPAC at the California Institute of Technology; Anna Gallazzi of INAF – Observatorio Astrofisico di Arcetri; Mariko Kubo of the National Astronomical Observatory of Japan; Kiyoto Yabe of the Kavli Institute for the Physics and Mathematics of the Universe; and Johannes Zabl, of Unive Lyon at the Centre de Recherche Astrophysique de Lyon, also contributed.
 Onodera also has an affiliation with the Department of Astronomical Science at the Graduate University for Advanced Studies.

 MOSFIRE (Multi-Object Spectrograph for Infrared Exploration) is a highly-efficient instrument that can take images or up to 46 simultaneous spectra.
 Using a sensitive state-of-the-art detector and electronics system, MOSFIRE obtains observations fainter than any other near infrared spectrograph.
 MOSFIRE is an excellent tool for studying complex star or galaxy fields, including distant galaxies in the early Universe, as well as star clusters in our own Galaxy.
-MOSFIRE obtained first light in April 2012 and was made possible by funding provided by the National Science Foundation and astronomy benefactors Gordon and Betty Moore.
-It is currently the most in-demand instrument at the W. M. Keck Observatory.
+MOSFIRE obtained first light in April 2012 and was made possible by funding provided by the National Science Foundation.

 ABOUT W. M. KECK OBSERVATORY